 What is it?

-MDF is made by breaking down hardwood or softwood residuals into fine wood fibers and combining them with wax and a resin binder under high temperature and pressure.
+MDF is made by breaking down wood residuals into fine fibers and combining them with wax and resin.
 It is denser and smoother than plywood.

 Why Some Choose It (Pros)

-- Easy to Shape: It can be routed and cut perfectly.
-If you want decorative doors with routed designs (like shaker style or wainscoting), MDF is often used.
+- Easy to Shape: It is often used for decorative doors with routed designs (like wainscoting).

 The Trade-off (Cons)